 But the problem is that finding relevant and high traffic publishers in your niche is time consuming and can take hours to compile lists of potential leads via browsing the web and researching using different free or paid data sources and copy pasting details in a spreadsheet.

 The good news is that Hexomatic can save you days of research by leveraging different data sources and automating data gathering in minutes.
+So you will never ever think about how to find bloggers and influencers.

 In this short tutorial we are going to run through how you can use Google and the different automations built into Hexomatic to find bloggers, influencers and publishers in any industry on autopilot.